 We believe in the socially transformative power of art and artists.

-We declare that this power can be unleashed through many kinds of artistic practices and through the deliberate inclusion of many voices.
+We declare that this power can be unleashed through many kinds of artistic practices and the deliberate inclusion of many voices.

 We commit to activating the ICA as an inclusive platform to research, support and share art’s transformative power.